 - The next task is to set the grids again to draw the outline on the courtyard layer, F.CrtYd.

 - Now we can move the REF** that came by default initially and the name of the part towards the footprint.
 The default reference designator will be on the F.SilkS layer.
 We will copy that and then paste it on the F.Fab layer as well.

 - We will go to the footprint properties option on the top and edit the width, height, and thickness of these texts.
 So one REF** will be on the F.SilkS layer, and the other REF** and name will be on the F.Fab layer.

 - The REF** on F.SilkS will be kept next to the footprint and the F.Fab REF** will be placed inside the footprint as shown above.
-With this, the footprint generation in KiCad is complete.
+With this, the PCB footprint creation in KiCad is complete.

 To know more about component placing in KiCad, read how to place components in KiCad.